 To remain in the GlobalHealth network, all Contracted Providers must be re-credentialed, at a minimum, every 36 months.
 Provider are expected to submit all appropriate documentation to ensure reappointment is timely.
-The information can be submitted to ghcredentialing@globalhealth.com.
+The information and status inquiries can be submitted to ghcredentialing@globalhealth.com.